Gipfeli Recipe: How to Make Perfect Swiss Pastries at Home

 • Spread softened butter over two-thirds of the dough.
 Fold the unbuttered third over the center, then fold the remaining buttered third on top (like folding a letter).

 • Chill the dough for 30 minutes to allow the butter to firm up.
 Repeat the rolling and folding process 2-3 times to create distinct flaky layers.
+If you enjoy mastering layered dough techniques, our 10 Irresistible Puff Pastry Desserts offer more creative ideas.

 3. Shaping the Gipfeli